Semantic Error (TV series)

 Semantic Error is a 2022 South Korean streaming television series based on a homonymous BL web novel by Jeo Soo-ri, starring Park Seo-ham and Park Jae-chan.
 It premiered on February 16, 2022, on Watcha.
 The series is the first BL to achieve a major success in South Korea.
 The series became a social phenomenon and introduced the BL genre to the mainstream South Korean audience, which resulted in a rising production of South Korean BL dramas and films.
 The series was included on Teen Vogue's best BL dramas of 2022 list.

 The theatrical version of the series, Semantic Error: The Movie, was first screened at the 26th Bucheon International Fantastic Film Festival and commercially released in August 2022.

+A less well-known anime version of the same source material appeared in 2021, produced and streamed by Laftel.

 Synopsis

 Computer science major Choo Sang-woo (Park Jae-chan) is the embodiment of an inflexible and strict rule-abiding person.
 While working on a liberal arts group project with freeloaders who don't put in any effort, Sang-woo decides to remove their names from the final presentation.
 But he didn't imagine how involved he would become with the person whose plans to study abroad were messed up because of that project.
 The involved person, the popular campus star who everyone knows, Department of Design's Jang Jae-young (Park Seo-ham).
 He has everything from skills, looks, family background and good relationships, except for one big problem, Choo Sang-woo.
 What happens when an engineer and an artist whose personalities are like oil and water, have to work together?
 Jae-young is like a semantic error in the perfect world of Sang-woo.
 Will Sang-woo be able to debug this?